Jxl-s/crimes-api/docs/criminals.md

 ## 6. Update a criminal

-Updates a crime with the specified district id, with the specified data
+Updates a criminal with the specified criminal id, with the specified data

 `PUT /criminal/{criminal_id}`